Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Morita Theorem for Adams graded dg categories and cluster categories

+We can reprove \cite[7.1]{ha3} using Morita theorem above.
+The proof is simplified thanks to the Adams grading empolyed here.
+Recall that bimodules $X$ and $Y$ over a dg category $\A$ are {\it mutually inverse} if $X\lotimes_\A Y\simeq\A\simeq Y\lotimes_\A X$ in $\D(\A^e)$. \begin{Cor} Let $\A$ be a dg category, and let $X$ and $Y$ be mutually inverse bimodules over $\A$.
+Then the dg orbit categories $\A/X$ and $\A/Y$ are quasi-equivalent. \end{Cor} \begin{proof} Let $\B=\A/X$ be the dg orbit category of $\A$ by $X$, which by \ref{strong} is a strongly $\Z$-graded dg category with a quasi-equivalence $\B_0\simeq\A$ and isomorphisms $\B_{-1}\simeq X$ and also $\B_1\simeq Y$ in $\D(\A^e)$.
+Now give an inverted grading on $\B$, which we denote by $\C$, so that $\C$ is a strongly $\Z$-graded dg category with $\C_i=\B_{-i}$.
+By \ref{bGqe} we obtain $\C\simeq\C_0/\C_{-1}=\A/Y$.
+Since $\B$ and $\C$ have the same underlying (ungraded) dg category we deduce the conclusion. \end{proof}

-Let us note the following general observation relating orbit categories and Veronese subcategories. \begin{Prop} Let $\C$ be a strongly $G$-graded dg category.
+For later use, we note the following general observation relating orbit categories and Veronese subcategories. \begin{Prop} Let $\C$ be a strongly $G$-graded dg category.
 Then for any subgroup $H\subset G$, there exists a commutative diagram